open-feature/spec/specification/glossary.md

 Flags represent a single pivot point of logic.
 Flags have a type, like `string`, `boolean`, `json`, etc. Examples: `redesign_enabled` or `header-order`

+### Flag Key

+A string logically identifying a particular flag.

 ### Variant

 A variant is a semantic identifier for a value.
 This allows for referral to particular values without necessarily including the value itself, which may be quite prohibitively large or otherwise unsuitable in some cases.